 - Pin It to Pinterest!

-We love walking around Valladolid to admire its charming streets and colonial buildings.
-The town is easy to navigate on your own but if you want to learn more about the history, we recommend taking a Free Walking Tour of Valladolid.
+I love walking around Valladolid to admire its charming streets and colonial buildings.
+The town is easy to navigate on your own but if you want to learn more about the history, I recommend taking a Free Walking Tour of Valladolid.

 Like most towns in the Yucatan, the Zócalo is a meeting point and place to rest.
 Big trees provide shade to sit in the traditional Yucatan chairs known as “sillas tu y yo” (you and me chairs).
 These white chairs sit opposite each other, bound by an armrest so that friends and lovers can face each other to conversate.